linh4/FFD-Student-Clients/README.md

 4. Clear Queue
 	This function will clear your queue, effectively allowing you to cancel any unsent Set Tile requests you may have made.

-Each client requires that you enter a team ID.
-These IDs will be given out by the Flatiron staff.